In fact, there were over 3,700 hail storms in the U.S. in 2021, which caused billions of dollars’ worth of damage.

 Once you have finalized your car insurance claim with your insurer, you can look for the most suitable body shop to repair your vehicle.

-Some insurance companies may write you a check for the expected cost of the repairs, minus your deductible, while other companies may wait and reimburse the body repair shop directly.
+Some auto insurance companies may write you a check for the expected cost of the repairs, minus your deductible, while other companies may wait and reimburse the body repair shop directly.

 Step Five: Schedule the hail damage repair